Own A Business? Let Us Help You Protect It During Divorce.

 - One spouse buying out the other’s stake and continuing operations alone

 - Dissolving the business and splitting its assets

 - Selling the business to a third party and splitting the proceeds

 Whatever you decide to do, our attorneys will be there to help you achieve your goals for the business and ensure that you have the financial resources you need post-divorce.

 Discuss Your Divorce Needs With Our Experienced Family Law Attorneys

-From our office in St. John, Miller Sachs & Hess, PC, serves clients in Lake County and surrounding areas of Indiana.
+From our office in Crown Point, Miller Sachs & Hess, PC, serves clients in Lake County and surrounding areas of Indiana.
 To schedule your initial consultation with one of our knowledgeable divorce attorneys, send us a message online or call 219-227-4259.